Seminole Allies and Safe Zones

 Intersex Society of North America

-This map depicts Florida State University's dedicated Allies and Safe Zones at the Tallahassee campus.
-Use the zoom in or zoom out feature to see a visible representation of the vast network of support.
-Click on a blue pin for individual contact information.
-To have the map updated or if you have any questions please email the Safe Zone Coordinator at firstname.lastname@example.org
+Use this interactive Google Map to find Florida State University’s Allies and Safe Zones across the Tallahassee Campus.
+Use the zoom in or zoom out function to see a visible representation of the vast network of support.

-View Seminole Allies and Safe Zones in a larger map
+View Seminoles and Safe Zones in a larger map and a full list of Seminoles Allies.